Paths of Excellence: Global Health & Disparities

 GHD Scholarship Program

-Senior medical students enrolled in the GHD Path who identify supplementary opportunities for 1-2 month experiences in low-resource settings – both international and domestic – are eligible to apply for support.
+Senior medical students enrolled in the GHD Path who identify supplementary opportunities for health equity experiences lasting one to two months – both international and domestic – are eligible to apply for support.
 The experiences must focus on areas such as research, development/implementation of innovative health-related interventions, program evaluation, needs assessment or educational program development.